substance/reader/README.md

 ### License

-Substance Reader is released under GPLv3.
-For commercial licenses please send an inquiry to info@substance.io.
+Substance Reader is released under MIT, see [LICENSE](LICENSE).

-*The Substance Reader has been extracted as an independent module from an [eLife Lens](http://lens.elifesciences.org), an innovate display method for scientific content.*
+*The Substance Reader has been extracted as an independent module from [eLife Lens](http://lens.elifesciences.org), an innovate display method for scientific content.*